librairy_347_westmountmag

 A library item containing an RFID tag

 In library systems, an optical reader scans the barcode on the patron’s library card.
-Once scanned, software retrieves the appropriate database record associated with the library card.
-A second barcode scan, of the material being borrowed, pulls up the record associated with the item.
+Once scanned, the software retrieves the appropriate database record associated with the library card.
+A second barcode scan of the borrowed material pulls up the record associated with the item.
 Information on the former record includes patron information and outstanding fines.
 The latter’s record displays the item’s information, such as title, author and any hold requests.
-Finally, the two records are linked with the software calculating the due date.
-One last scan degausses the magnetic strips placed inside library material (“tattle tape”) allowing the item to pass through the detection systems installed near the library’s entrances.
+Finally, the two records are linked in the software, and the due date is calculated.
+One last scan degausses the magnetic strips placed inside library material (“tattle tape”), allowing the item to pass through the detection systems installed near the library’s entrances.

 As barcodes became a ubiquitous technology in libraries, in the 1980s a newer management system using radio waves started to appear along Europe’s highway toll collection points.
 These technologies encompass the term “Radio Frequency Identification” – more commonly known as RFID.

-An RFID system (broadly) contains three components: an RFID ‘tag’ that is attached to an object (animate or inanimate), a transceiver known as a “tag reader” comprising an antenna and communication software that transmits this information to an enterprise system.
+An RFID system (broadly) consists of three components: an RFID ‘tag’ attached to an object (animate or inanimate), a transceiver known as a “tag reader,” comprising an antenna and communication software that transmits this information to an enterprise system.

 RFID strip - WestmountMag.ca

-The 1980s saw the advent of the personal computer that allowed a cost-effective method of processing RFID data.
+The 1980s saw the advent of the personal computer, which enabled cost-effective processing of RFID data.
 During that same period, RFID systems were used in Europe for electronic highway toll collections.
 A decade later, as integrated circuits became smaller in size and more powerful (Moore’s Law) RFID technology appeared in railway transportation and access control.

 In wasn’t until 1998 when libraries started to streamline their functions to reduce long-term costs that these organizations started to adopt RFID technology.
 By 1999, Rockefeller University and the Farmington Community Library in Michigan were the first to adopt RFID technologies.